 Nothing which demonstrates that the Book of Mormon is anything other than an early nineteenth century piece of American fiction, invented by Joseph Smith has ever been found.
 We address numerous other problems with the Book of Mormon here.

-I agree.
+There are.
 Back in the 1990s I worked at a surfing magazine in Laguna Beach, California.
 And we put out an internally consistent magazine every month.
 Does that mean the authors of our different articles were writing down God-inspired Scripture?
 No. I can assure you of that!

 SKEPTIC: “Well then, what makes the Bible any different than some other book or magazine that is internally consistent?”